Moral Distinctions Not Derived From Reason

 - go beyond the calm and indolent judgments of the understanding.

-Our common experience confirms this by informing us that men are:
+We experience that men are:

 - often governed by their duties,